ctfrancia/cc/README.md

 ## Instructions

 For the coding challenge it is going to be a very short one.
-The goal is just to see how you can pick up new technologies.

-Creating a full stack application we would like a you to create a fun application that makes a get request to the Chuck Norris API (http:*//api.icndb.com/jokes/random*) and based on the joke add it to your favorites.
-How you design it or organize it is up to you but these are the requirements that must be fulfilled:
+Creating a full stack application we would like a you to create a fun application that makes a get request to the Chuck Norris API (http:*//api.icndb.com/jokes/random*) and based on the joke add it to your favorites, as well as the ability to remove it.
+How you design it and organize it is up to you but these are the requirements that must be fulfilled:
+- Click a button that shows a joke
+- Have the option to add the joke to your favorite jokes list, and be able to redily see the list of favorited jokes
+- Have the option to remove a joke from your list
+- Your list must not contain any duplicates

 ## Getting Started

 - Fork this repo
-- install all your dependencies
+- Install all your dependencies
 - Try and follow the best git flow you can with semantic commits
-- when done make a pull request
+- When done make a pull request

 Depending on your famility with Angular I would suggest doing the tutorial on the Angular website(Tour of Heroes) as it has the best documentation I've seen and it does a really good job at getting you familiar with the framework.